AndrewJBateman/angular-movie-database/README.md

 ## :books: General info

 * App routing module to load movie home screen.
-Differential loading used with 2nd routing module - see below:
+Differential loading used with 2nd routing module.
 * Movie-routing module for: list of movies (MovieListComponent), form to add movie (AddMovieComponent) and a movie detail page (MovieDetailComponent).
 * Dummy backend used to store json movie data.